spences10/scottspence.com/posts/customising-fonts-in-tailwind-css-and-daisyui.md

 local fonts to use in the project.
 I also demonstrated how to extend the Tailwind theme to incorporate theme.

-I then looked as extending the daisyUI themes.
-Them took a look at how to modify them to use my preferred fonts.
-By crafting a parameterized function, I avoided code duplication and provided a degree of customization for each theme.
+I then looked as extending the daisyUI themes and how to modify them to use my preferred fonts.
+By creating a parameterized function, I avoided code duplication and provided a degree of customisation for each theme.

 I hope you found this useful, if you did, please don't forget to share it. 🙌